kemcclen/Cadence/README.md

 _The MIT License is a permissive open-source license that allows you to use, modify, and distribute the project for both commercial and non-commercial purposes.
 It provides you with the freedom to customize the application to suit your needs._

-_By contributing to TastyBytes, you agree that your contributions will be licensed under the same MIT License.
+_By contributing to Cadence, you agree that your contributions will be licensed under the same MIT License.
 This ensures that the project remains open-source and accessible to the community._

 This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)